Class Command

 --format The output format: xml, wkt, wkt1 or text.

---locale The locale to use for the command output.
+--locale The locale to use for the console output.

---timezone The timezone for the dates to be formatted.
+--timezone The timezone for the dates printed to the console output.

---encoding The encoding to use for the command outputs and some inputs.
+--encoding The encoding to use for some text inputs and for console output.

 --colors Whether colorized output shall be enabled.